Frequently Asked Questions

 Click here for a complete, step-by-step diagram of the Commission’s application process.

 » As a player, how do I know that I will be treated fairly at an interactive gaming site licensed and regulated by the Commission?

 The Commission will only issue and/or maintain the validity of a CPA when it is convinced that:

 - The company and persons that own and operate the interactive gaming site are of good character, honesty and integrity.
 To this end, the Commission uses the services of its Approved Agents: See Approved Agents.

-- The software and systems used by the interactive gaming site are comprehensively audited on an annual basis by at least one of the Commission’s Approved Agents: eCOGRA, NMi Metrology and Gaming Ltd., Technical Systems Testing, iTech Labs or Gaming Associates.
+- The software and systems used by the interactive gaming site are comprehensively audited on an annual basis by at least one of the Commission’s Approved Agents: eCOGRA, Technical Systems Testing, iTech Labs or Gaming Associates.

 » How do I submit a question or complaint to the Commission?

 Questions, complaints and requests for information are received and reviewed by the Commission in accordance with the procedures set out in Regulations, and where appropriate, with the assistance of professional advisors.

 Any complaints about a gaming site licensed and regulated by the Commission should be directed in writing to the Commission at the mailing address, fax number or email address given below - or by emailing firstname.lastname@example.org.
 The Commission is committed to responding to all complaints promptly.
 Every attempt will be made to facilitating appropriate solutions between complainants and licensees.

 » How do I contact the Commission?